Free Territory of Freedomland: Filemon Cloma

-Filemon Ciriaco Cloma (21 March 1921 - 14 April 1979) explored Freedomland.
+Filemon Ciriaco Cloma (21 March 1921 – 14 April 1979) explored Freedomland.
 He was a Filipino soldier and businessman who served in the US Army Corps. under General Douglas MacArthur, during World War II (WWII).
 Cloma was born in Panglao to Ciriaco Cloma y Arbotante, a Spanish immigrant, and Irenea Arbolente y Bongay, a native of Panglao.
-He faked his age and a US citizenship to fight in the Signal Corps (United States Army) during the WWII Japanese invasion of the Philippines, and was chosen by Gen. MacArthur to serve as a code and cipher specialist.
-He escaped the Bataan Death March, and was engaged in guerilla warfare under the command of Lt.
+He faked his age and US citizenship to fight in the Signal Corps (United States Army) during the WWII Japanese invasion of the Philippines and was chosen by Gen. MacArthur to serve as a code and cipher specialist.
+He escaped the Bataan Death March and was engaged in guerilla warfare under the command of Lt.
 Col. Wendell Fertig in the 10th Military District (Tenth United States Army) until the end of World War II.
-After the war, he founded a sea exploration business which hired the soldiers trained by PMI Colleges, owned by his brother Tomás Cloma Sr. Filemon Cloma later led men on an expedition funded by Tomás Cloma Sr. to explore Freedomland and claim it for the Philippines.
+After the war, he founded a sea exploration business that hired the soldiers trained by PMI Colleges, owned by his brother Tomás Cloma Sr. Filemon Cloma later led men on an expedition funded by Tomás Cloma Sr. to explore Freedomland and claim it for the Philippines.

-Relevance for the Philippines
+Legacy

 Cloma introduced a distinction between his Freedomland and the Spratlys further west.
 This distinction later became part of the Philippines' foreign policy.
 This distinction was never fully clarified.
 It seems that Freedomland encompasses most of what others call the Spratly Islands, but not Spratly Island itself, nor the banks and reefs lying to the west of it.

 Cloma's declaration was met with hostile reactions from several neighboring countries, especially Taiwan.
 On September 24, 1956, Taiwan reoccupied nearby Itu Aba Island (also known as Taiping Island), which it had left in 1950, and intercepted Cloma's men and vessels found within its immediate waters.
 The People's Republic of China also restated its own claim afterward.

-In 2014 The Philippines sought adjudication of a territorial dispute with China at the International Court of Arbitration.
-In its pleadings, the Philippines abandoned efforts to assert succession to the Cloma Claim, and instead asserted a 200-mile territorial claim as an exclusive economic zone under the United Nations Convention on the Law of the Sea.
-As a consequence, Freedomland (AKA Colonia) became the only successor claimant to the Cloma territory.
+In 2014, the Philippines sought adjudication of a territorial dispute with China at the International Court of Arbitration.
+In its pleadings, it abandoned efforts to assert succession to the Cloma Claim and instead asserted a 200-mile territorial claim as an exclusive economic zone under the United Nations Convention on the Law of the Sea.
+As a consequence, Freedomland became the only successor claimant to the Cloma territory.

-The Free Territory of Freedomland should not be confused with the Principality of Freedomland or the Republic of Koneuwe which was set up by a French swindler also in the Spratlys but not on the same islands.